The Fall and Rise of Reginald Perrin: Filming

 Reggie's faked suicide, which formed part of the title sequence, occurred at West Bay, Dorset, with the East Cliff visible in the very opening shot.

 The first episode begins with commuters making their way to Norbiton railway station in the Royal Borough of Kingston upon Thames.
 The morning trains' constant lateness in the earlier series is usually blamed on incidents at actual stations along the railway from Norbiton and Kingston to Waterloo.

 DVD releases

 Remakes

-A short-lived U.S. version was produced and broadcast on ABC in 1983 as Reggie, with Richard Mulligan in the title role.
+A short-lived American version was produced and broadcast on ABC in 1983 as Reggie, with Richard Mulligan in the title role.

 Martin Clunes starred in a BBC revival of the series, titled simply Reggie Perrin.
 The supporting cast members were Fay Ripley, Wendy Craig, Geoffrey Whitehead, Neil Stuke, and Lucy Liemann.
 The series was written by Simon Nye and original series creator David Nobbs.
 It ran for two series from April 2009 to November 2010.

+Stage musical adaptation

+In 2019, it was announced that a stage musical adaptation was in development written by Jonathan Coe and David Quantick with Mike Batt writing the songs.
+Sean Foley, artistic director of the Birmingham Repertory Theatre also revealed he was involved with the adaptation.